Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 You must contribute at least 20% of your research time to this award.

-In both cases you must hold a permanent, open-ended or long-term rolling contract that states that you have to get your salary from external grant funding.
+If you are based outside the UK or Republic of Ireland, you can ask for a contribution to your salary if you hold a permanent, open-ended or long-term rolling contract that states that you have to get your salary from external grant funding.

-The amount we pay will be proportionate to the time you contribute to the award, for example if you contribute 30% of your time to the award we will fund 30% of your salary.
+The amount we pay will be proportionate to the time you contribute to the award, for example, if you contribute 30% of your time to the award we will fund 30% of your salary.

 Coapplicants